 Hospitals and emergency rooms are generally required to provide emergency treatment to patients, regardless of their ability to pay, their medical condition, or their insurance status under federal law.
 Understanding the legal requirements and exceptions for medical treatment is essential for patients to protect their rights.

-If you believe you have been wrongfully refused treatment by a hospital or a doctor refused to treat you, it is crucial to consult with a medical malpractice attorney to discuss your case.
+If you believe you have been wrongfully refused treatment by a hospital or a doctor refused to treat you, it is crucial to consult with a personal injury attorney to discuss your case.
 An experienced attorney can help determine if your case has merit, guide you through the legal process, and represent you in court or during settlement negotiations.

 It is important for patients to be aware of their rights and the limitations of medical facilities when seeking treatment.
 If a hospital or doctor’s office decided to not provide treatment, you may be entitled to compensation.
 We’re here to help: if you believe that you’ve been wrongfully refused treatment, call us at 816-542-6734 and one of our experienced attorneys will be happy to help walk you through your options.